 - Hot tub insulation

 With a modern hot tub and high quality cover, your water temperature will stay relatively stable.
 Even in the cold of winter, a newer hot tub will not draw an extreme amount of power to stay warm.
 If you take care to put the cover on tightly, you’ll make a big difference!

-Quality plays a major role as well
+Quality plays a major role.

 A larger upfront cost for a high quality hot tub will mean better insulation, and you won’t need as much energy to keep the water hot.
 Many hot tub owners make the mistake of heating the water each and every time they plan to use it – but this actually requires more electricity, and makes the hot tub work harder than it needs to.
 It uses far less electricity (and it’s better for your hot tub) to maintain a consistent temperature.
 If you’re using it regularly, set the temperature and let it stay warm!